jarellano01/desktop-view-on-mobile/README.md

 This a simple example of how to create a button that allows a desktop view on a mobile device.

 ## Live Demo

+https://jarellano01.github.io/tutorial_desktop-view-on-mobile/
-(Desktop View Link will be found in the footer of this demo) https://jarellano01.github.io/tutorial_desktop-view-on-mobile/
+- Desktop View Link will be found in the footer of this demo
+- Also note that this code will only work on a mobile device or in mobile mode using chrome inspector.
+Desktops by default will ignore the viewport property.

 ## Usage
 - Include `desktop-view.js` in your html page